pytorch/botorch/docs/models.md

 constant variance that does not depend on `X`.
 Many models, such as `SingleTaskGP`, take this approach.

 * *Fixed*: Noise is provided as an input and is not fit.
-In “fixed” models like `FixedNoiseGP`, noise cannot be predicted out-of-sample.
+In “fixed” models like `FixedNoiseGP`, noise cannot be predicted out-of-sample because it has not been modeled.

 * *Heteroskedastic*: Noise is provided as an input and is modeled to allow for predicting noise out-of-sample.
 Models like `HeteroskedasticSingleTaskGP`